 "It feels amazing to be able to have done this movie," the 23-year-old tells Refinery29 Australia during a press tour in Sydney.

-"I'm so honoured as a young Black woman to be in this position, and play one of my favourite Disney princesses and represent for this generation."
+"I'm so honored as a young Black woman to be in this position, and play one of my favorite Disney princesses and represent for this generation."

 As long-time fans of the original would be well aware of, The Little Mermaid represents the merging of two worlds between mermaid Ariel, and human, Prince Eric.
 Now with a Black woman at the helm, this theme of embracing the diversity of lived experiences takes on extra meaning in the live-action remake.
 Bailey says this translates to "today's world", and should remind viewers of the importance of unity over division.